apache/sling-whiteboard/org.apache.sling.graphql.samples.website/README.md

 this as described below.

 The rendering is based on JSON content that's aggregated server-side using GraphQL queries to provide all the page content, navigation etc. in a single request.
+Add `.json` to any demo website URL to see that.

 This is just an initial prototype.
 As a next step I'd like to render the article pages using server-side Handlebars templates and implement a few single-page applications for search